 Vice Chairman Sullivan stated the opinion of the committee:

 A member of The Florida Bar filed an inverse condemnation action against a

-owners of property in the area, periodically prepares and circulates reports to its
+property in the area, periodically prepares and circulates reports to its members regarding the

 The association mailed a report to its members advising them of the inverse

-Later, the association, as part of a membership drive, mailed the same materials
+the governmental agency.
+Later, the association, as part of a membership drive, mailed the same

 He asks whether he may properly continue to represent those clients.

 The Committee is of the opinion that there is no impropriety in the attorney’s continuing

 to represent the individual defendants in the condemnation actions.

 The attorney did not consent to the association’s activities; he did not know of the